sortecoevo/sortee/content/blog/2025_open_source_genetic_data.md

 &nbsp;

 This large scale work requires the use of DNA sequence data from open-source repositories that can be linked to geographic coordinates.
 Initially these types of datasets were curated by hand, limiting the amount of data that could be gathered.
-An [early attempt](https://royalsocietypublishing.org/doi/10.1098/rsbl.2017.0566) and  at collating global scale data using automated pipelines across 1000s of individuals resulted in DNA sequence alignments from over 8000 species of plants, animals, and fungi.
+An [early attempt](https://royalsocietypublishing.org/doi/10.1098/rsbl.2017.0566) at collating global scale data using automated pipelines across 1000s of individuals resulted in DNA sequence alignments from over 8000 species of plants, animals, and fungi.
 Checks were made to assess the influence of noise in the data (e.g., mislabeled sequences or inverted GPS coordinates), and suggested that in some circumstances the noise was minimal and didn’t influence overall interpretations.
 However, this analysis took a conservative approach and dropped a lot of “bad” data.
 When zooming in on specific taxonomic groups (i.e., smaller datasets), things can become quite a bit messier.

 &nbsp;